svrooij/sonos-api-docs/docs/services/device-properties.md

 ## Events

-The DevicePropertiesService has properties that might be emitted if you subscribe to events.
+The DevicePropertiesService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events